Archive-663/kodakFunsaver/viewFinder/README.md

 ### Features:
 - 30ish mm field of view

+### What's in this lot:
+- Square Version (easier to print and assemble)
+- Round Version

 ### What you’ll need:
 - Viewfinder lenses from a Kodak FunSaver (2015 or newer)